starsy/ANR-Lightroom-Plugin/README.md

 MIT License

 ----
-**It would be great to receive a tweet/direct message from you on twitter or weibo when you find this plugin is helpful.**
+**It would be great to receive a tweet/direct message from you on twitter or weibo to let me know that you find this plugin is helpful. :)**

 Thanks,
 Yang Song